HiLab-git/PyMIC_examples/seg_full_sup/ACDC/README.md

 [ACDC_link]:https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html

 ## 2. Demo with 2D UNet
-### 2.1 Training
-1. The configuration file for training with  UNet looks like:
+1. The configuration file for training with  UNet is `config/unet.cfg`.
+It looks like:

 ```bash
 [dataset]